UKPLab/acl2019-BERT-argument-classification-and-clustering/README.md

 # Argument Similarity & Clustering
+See [argument-similarity/README.md](argument-similarity/README.md) for full details.

-Given two sentences, the code in [argument-similarity] returns a value between 0 and 1 indicating the similarity between the arguments.
+Given two sentences, the code in [argument-similarity](argument-similarity/) returns a value between 0 and 1 indicating the similarity between the arguments.
 This can be used for agglomorative clustering to find & cluster similar arguments.

 You can download two pre-trained models:
 - [argument_similarity_ukp_aspects_all.zip](https://public.ukp.informatik.tu-darmstadt.de/reimers/2019_acl-BERT-argument-classification-and-clustering/models/argument_similarity_ukp_aspects_all.zip) - trained on the complete [UKP Argument Aspect Similarity Corpus](https://www.informatik.tu-darmstadt.de/ukp/research_6/data/argumentation_mining_1/ukp_argument_aspect_similarity_corpus/ukp_argument_aspect_similarity_corpus.en.jsp)
 - [argument_similarity_misra_all.zip](https://public.ukp.informatik.tu-darmstadt.de/reimers/2019_acl-BERT-argument-classification-and-clustering/models/argument_similarity_misra_all.zip) - trained on the complete [Argument Facet Similarity (AFS) Corpus](https://nlds.soe.ucsc.edu/node/44) from Misra et al.

-See [argument-similarity/inference.py] for an example.
+See [argument-similarity/inference.py](argument-similarity/inference.py) for an example.
 This example computes the pairwise similarity between arguments on different topics.
 The output should be something like this for the model trained on the UKP corpus:
 ```
 Predicted similarities (sorted by similarity):